dimyG/jekyll-theme-chirpy/_posts/2021-05-24-bitcoin-in-the-west.md

 The reason that neutrality is important even in the liberal west, is simple but very well hidden under a few generations of freedoms and prosperity.
 Our democracies are not as solid as we like to think.
 They are still fragile and there are no guarantees for the future.
-We must not fool ourselves into thinking take the current evolution path is for granted.
+We must not fool ourselves into thinking that the current evolution path is for granted.
 There is a tendency to believe that societies keep moving forward by default.
 This is nothing but an illusion.
 It just takes a series of unfortunate events, and we could very well find ourselves under a very different reality.
 Just remember how easily the Nazis, an extremist movement led by a paranoid individual with extreme hate and anger,